Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 When a teen struggles to integrate the information coming in, they may feel a sense of detachment from the world around them.

-When children with autism feel overwhelmed by their senses, the fight or flight response is triggered.
+When children with autism feel overwhelmed by their senses due to challenges in sensory integration, the fight or flight response is triggered, disrupting emotional regulation.

-In other words, the brain interprets this is a sign of life-threatening danger, and triggers full emergency mode.
+In other words, the brain interprets this as a sign of life-threatening danger, and triggers full emergency mode.
 This can look like anxiety, or anger, or both.

 Below, I’ll describe the benefits of sensory activities in a number of different areas such as music, movement and crafting.